Career Pathways / Programs of Study

-The Governor’s Workforce Cabinet’s Office of Career and Technical Education is fully launching new secondary career and technical education courses for the 2022-2023 school year.
-This initiative, called Next Level Programs of Study (NLPS), will improve the consistency, quality, and intentionality of CTE instruction across Indiana.
+Indiana fully launched new secondary career and technical education courses in the 2022-2023 school year.
+This initiative, called Next Level Programs of Study (NLPS), aims to improve the consistency, quality, and intentionality of CTE instruction across Indiana.
 See a quick overview of NLPS in the CTE Career Guide here.
 Several resources are available on this page to assist with NLPS implementation.

-Stay informed on the latest news regarding Career and Technical Education through the Office of CTE Bi-weekly Update.
+Stay informed on the latest news regarding Career and Technical Education through the CTE Newsletter.
 Sign up here!

 The NLPS Review Document provides a complete overview of each Next Level Program of Study, including each 4-course sequence, course standards and competencies, the postsecondary courses at Ivy Tech and Vincennes each NLPS course has been aligned to, and dual credit course eligibility.
-The document was most recently updated on 5/1/22 and individuals are encouraged to ensure they are utilizing the latest version.
-The primary recent update to the document was the inclusion of standards/competencies for programs of study newly available in the 2022-2023 school year.
-The document also now includes teacher assignment codes, course funding levels, and aligned certifications.
+The document was most recently updated on 12/5/23 and individuals are encouraged to ensure they are utilizing the latest version.
+The document also includes teacher assignment codes, course funding levels, and some aligned certifications.

 The Planning Guide is designed to help schools and career centers take full advantage of the benefits available with the newly redesigned CTE structure.
 Included in the planning guide are the following sections:

 - Page 1 - Comparison chart of current CTE system vs. NLPS on several key factors

 - Page 2 – Overview of the course structure utilized for NLPS and its benefits

 - Page 3-5 – Rubric to assist schools/career centers with determining what pathways to offer

 - Page 6 – Scheduling options for NLPS